SauravB210489CS/selab23_basics/readme.md

 6. Conclusion

 The NITCONF website aims to streamline the paper submission and review process for the conference.
 By implementing the outlined requirements, the system will provide a user-friendly experience for speakers, reviewers, and the Program Committee.

+To authenticate speakers during the login process, you can implement a secure authentication system with a username and password.
+Here's how you can design the authentication process:

+Speaker Authentication Process:
+1. User Registration:
+Speakers can create an account by providing necessary information such as name, email address, and a password.

+The registration form should include fields for required information, and the system should verify the uniqueness of email addresses to prevent duplicate accounts.

+2. Login Page:
+On the homepage, include a "Login" button that directs users to the login page.

+The login page will have fields for email address and password.

+3. Authentication Mechanism:
+Use secure protocols (HTTPS) to encrypt data during transmission.

+Hash and salt passwords before storing them in the database to enhance security.

+Implement email verification for new accounts to ensure the validity of speaker email addresses.

+4. Session Management:
+Once authenticated, create a session for the speaker to maintain their logged-in state during the session.

+Implement a session timeout mechanism to automatically log out users after a certain period of inactivity.